 setting up in stratford

 My third solo show, A Four Year Survey at the Stratford Art Gallery (1975) was the first chance to exhibit several series of works in large, adjacent spaces.
 The installation required a second pair of hands so friend and artist Doug Kirton, a NSCAD University student at the time, agreed to be that second pair of hands.

 My earlier Pie in the Sky experience prompted me to document behind-the-scene activity.
 At the time however, I had no reason to anticipate a use for such documentation until recently I discovered an envelope stuffed with contact sheets - no negatives, just contact sheets - and decided to incorporate the images into this website.

 These small images serve to record a number of works for which no other record exists.
 Unfortunately, my interest in visual documentation was not accompanied by an equal capacity to maintain a comprehensive written record.
 Ironically, the efficient card- catalogue I started in 1969 accompanied by colour transparencies had given way to a rudimentary computer database.
 This digital documentation phase began around 1982 with the promise of greater efficiency.
-However, such efficiency disappeared when compatibility became an issue.
+However, efficiency disappeared when compatibility became an issue.
 I switched platforms effectively trashing the existing data base.
 (This had never been a problem when new file cards were needed).
-My Radio Shack TRS 80 served me well for about five years but the transition to a Mac Classic proved to be the kiss of death to the earlier information.
-In a small way, this page is an attempt at recovery: a sifting and organizing of numerous storage devices: envelopes, cds, Zip and floppy discs..
+My Radio Shack TRS 80 served me well for about five years but the transition to a Mac Classic proved to be the kiss of death to the earlier data base.
+In a small way, this page is an attempt at recovering this one event: a sifting and organizing of numerous storage devices: envelopes, cds, Zip and floppy discs..

 Here, the only two negatives that were printed and saved as 8x10s.

 When I began to layout this page, I thought that no more black and white documentation of Stratford existed.
 Then, another contact sheet emerged from yet another envelope providing a record of the finished product.